mrtonyg/WHMCS-ZohoBooks-importer/README.md

+I offer this code without warranty or support, hopefully it helps you.
+If you find this useful, donate a couple bucks to your favorite charity.
 # WHMCS-ZohoBooks-importer
 This, when used as a function in Zoho Books(ZB), will import invoices from WHMCS to ZB, with a bit of pre-configuration.